 Only Women Are Affected

-The first thing that people often believe is that only women are affected by cellulite, and this is very untrue.
+The first thing that people often believe in myths regarding cellulite is that only women are affected by cellulite, and this is very untrue.
 Although a larger proportion of women do have the condition, men can also have it.
 Men that have lower levels of particular hormones are more likely to experience it.
 Men often are not concerned about their physical appearance hence why they do not seek help for cellulite.
 Women tend to wear clothing that causes attention to the trouble spots, and this is why people notice it more.

 Cellulite Can Be Removed By Liposuction?